dw2102/X-Ways-DHFS4_1-X-Tension/README.md

 <img width="344" height="319" alt="Screenshot 2025-12-05 073657" src="https://github.com/user-attachments/assets/398351ab-d690-4435-8010-437e11a7bc6e" />

 It will once again search the whole disk.
 This is neccessary because the program need to know all the locations and offsets in the filesystem.
+Now, the fragmented files can be accessed.

+I recommend to read the paper which you can find in this GitHub repository.
+It's in german for now, I'm planning to translate it into english.

 X-Tension is tested on version 21.4 SR-5